 - Pray or practice mindfulness

 - Keep up with your support meetings or groups

 Get the Recovery Tools You Need at Gateway

 If you haven’t received addiction recovery treatment for your substance use problem, then it’s time to turn to the professional and compassionate team at Gateway.
-Our Chicago-based rehabilitation center specializes in evidence-based treatment to ensure you get the tools you need to start living a life of freedom from drugs or alcohol.
+Our treatment center specializes in evidence-based treatment to ensure you get the tools you need to start living a life of freedom from drugs or alcohol.